f-dallolio/helprrr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of helprrr is to ...
+The goal of helprrr is to provides helper and convenience functions for handling symbolic objects (symbols and calls), functions, strings, etc.

 ## Installation